OceanographyforEveryone/OpenCTD/README.md

 - **Temperature Sensors:** Data (D6)
 - **Conductivity Circuit:** TX (D8), RX (D9)

+**It is possible to use other Arduino-based single board computers, but please check the pinouts and schematics.
+Different Arduino boards may use various pins for internal functions which can interfere with signals to and from the sensors.**

 ### 5.0 Build Instructions

-We are continously updating and improving OpenCTD prototypes.
+*We are continously updating and improving OpenCTD prototypes.
 These instuctions are subject to change.
 Please read through the entire guide before you make any irreversible changes to the hardware.
-Most manufacturers will consider the warranty void once you being soldering.
+Most manufacturers will consider the warranty void once you being soldering.*

 **Important note about power consumption:** All sourced modules are rated to work at 3.3V, however, when two or more are running simultaneously, the 3.3V output on most Arduinos yield inconsistent results and the SD card reader may not function at all.
 We recommend powering the entire system with a minimum of 3.7V.
 On standard Arduino's, the 5V output should be used.
 On the Qduino, VCC with a 3.7V battery is sufficient.